 - Blend.
 Scoop out the butternut squash flesh into a high-speed blender.
 Then add the roasted aromatics, coconut milk, ginger, lime juice, vegetable broth, and salt, and blend until completely smooth.
-Thin with additional vegetable broth if too thick.
+If using a Vitamix blender, blend until heavy steam escapes from the vented lid, 5-6 minutes.

 - Season.
 Taste and adjust the flavor as needed, adding more salt for saltiness, lime juice for acidity, and ginger for a spicy bite.
 If the soup is not sweet enough, you can add a little bit of maple syrup.

 - Reheat.
 Transfer frozen soup into the refrigerator 24 hours before reheating to thaw slightly.
 Reheat in a pot on the stovetop over medium-low heat, stirring frequently, until hot.
 Add ¼ cup/60 ml water/broth at a time if too thick.